-We tested popular brokers for 10+ factors & listed the 5 best ECN brokers for South Africans regulated with FSCA, FCA or ASIC.
+We tested popular NDD brokers for 10+ factors & have listed the best ECN brokers for South Africans that are regulated by FSCA, FCA or ASIC.

 While searching for a regulated forex broker, you may have come across the term ‘ECN brokers’.
 These brokers are generally different in the way they deal with your orders.